We may earn affiliate link compensation for products listed below.

 Time Delay Systems

 Commercial safes often include time delay features where the safe won’t open immediately after entering the correct combination.
 Instead, you input your code and wait a predetermined time before the lock releases.
-This prevents forced entry situations where someone might coerce you into opening the safe.
+This prevents-forced entry situations where someone might coerce you into opening the safe.

 Fire and Water Resistance